 One of Sydney’s best bars for dancing well into the wee hours, The Cliff Dive is a transformed former nightclub turned Papua New Guinean dance hall and tiki bar.
 With DJs on most nights of the week, the dance floor sure heats up, so get tropical and dive on in.

 Oxford Art Factory

 Someone fun is always playing at Oxford Art, so you can’t really go wrong here.
 Drawing anyone and everyone from all over Sydney to see some of the best live acts means that there’s always a great crowd and a bustling dance floor to match.
 Check out what gigs are on the horizon, nab a ticket, and get yourself down there for dance-inducing tunes.

 Thirsty?
 Check out Sydney's best bars.

-Image credit: Pat Stevenson, Frankie's, Pat Stevenson, LABEL., Merivale, Pat Stevenson, Glass Island, Goros, The Soda Factory, Prince of York, The Cliff Dive, Oxford Art Factory
+Image credit: Noir, Arq, Noir, Pat Stevenson, LABEL., Merivale, Pat Stevenson, Glass Island, Goros, The Soda Factory, Prince of York, The Cliff Dive, Oxford Art Factory